Technology Opportunities & Ventures Funding Programs

 The Small Business Innovation Research (SBIR) program is sponsored by 11 federal agencies, including the National Institutes of Health, the National Science Foundation, and the Department of Defense.
 These organizations are obligated to contribute 2.5 percent of their annual research and development budgets to fund entrepreneurs and small businesses performing research.
 This means that about $2.5 billion per year in grants, with no obligation to repay and no dilution of equity, is available to fund small businesses under this program.

 SBIR funds can be used for just about any industry, including life sciences, physical sciences, information technology, or education technology.
 A sister program known as Small Business Technology Transfer (STTR) allows for research and development to be performed in partnership with a university or non-profit research institution.
-To stay up to date on opportunities, see SBIR/STTR funding announcements that relate to your field.
+To stay up to date on opportunities, sign up for alerts for SBIR/STTR solicitations that relate to your field.

 SBIR/STTR grants may exceed $1 million, and are typically provided over two distinct phases: